-Street Type Street Classification Description Neighborhood Street Local or Collector Street Neighborhood streets are often places for recreational activities and leisure.
-These streets provide safe and inviting places to walk and bike to access neighborhood amenities and schools.
-Some design elements include stormwater management, curb extensions, traffic calming elements, and bicycle lanes.
-Neighborhood Residential Local or Collector Street Neighborhood residential streets are used primarily for local trips and are characterized by lower vehicle and pedestrian volumes.
-These streets typically do not have more than two travel lanes (one in each direction) and are not intended for through-traffic.
-The design of residential streets focuses on encouraging slow speeds.
-The emphasis is on pedestrian safety, space for children to play, ample street trees and accessible paths to neighborhood destinations.
-Neighborhood Connector Local or Collector Street Neighborhood connector streets are through streets that traverse several neighborhoods.
-Connector streets typically have local transit routes and higher vehicle volumes than residential streets.
-Depending on characteristics of the street and transit route, neighborhood connectors are often good candidates for offset bus lanes.
-Boulevard Arterial or Collector Street Boulevards are defined by a grand scale with long block lengths and specific urban design characteristics such as wide sidewalks lined with street trees and furnishings.
-Boulevards usually have a consistent design for the length of the corridor, often with wide planted medians or green space and they connect important civic and natural places.
-Parkway Arterial or Collector Street Parkways are typically four lane higher-speed roads, characterized by long, uninterrupted stretches running parallel to open and green spaces.
-Many parkways have historic elements, including continuous rows of trees and curbing adjacent to parkland.
-Parkways usually have fewer intersections, which is suitable for motor vehicles, accommodating higher speeds due to the longer distances between signalized intersections.
-Both Boulevards and Parkways are good candidates for curbside, offset, and center-running bus lanes depending on demand for the curb.
-Shared Street Arterial or Collector Street Shared streets are shared by people using all modes of transportation at slow speeds.
-Raised curbs are excluded, and the sidewalk is blended with the roadway.
-Speeds are slow enough to allow for people who walk to intermingle with bicyclists, motor vehicles, and transit.
-Shared streets are usually in places where pedestrian activity is high and vehicle volumes are significantly low.
-Shared streets are designed to significantly reduce traffic speeds using pedestrian volumes and other cues to slow traffic.
-Industrial Street Local, Collector, or Arterial Street Industrial streets support truck traffic and accommodate the loading and distribution needs of wholesale, construction, commercial, service, and food-processing businesses and are typically also arterials or collectors.
-Industrial streets need to provide adequate turning radii for trucks at intersections, a primary design consideration.
-These streets usually feature light pedestrian traffic, but sidewalks and accessible accommodations are still present.
-Traffic volumes and congestion may be higher on industrial streets compared to more pedestrian-oriented streets.
+Street Type Street Classification Description Neighborhood Street Local or Collector Street Neighborhood streets streets provide safe a amenities and school curb extensions, traff Neighborhood Residential Local or Collector Street Neighborhood reside characterized by lowe not have more than to for through-traffic.
+Th speeds.
+The emphasi street trees and acce Neighborhood Connector Local or Collector Street Neighborhood connec neighborhoods.
+Conn volumes than resident route, neighborhood c Boulevard Arterial or Collector Street Boulevards are define design characteristics Boulevards usually ha with wide planted me natural places.
+Parkway Arterial or Collector Street Parkways are typicall uninterrupted stretche have historic element parkland.
+Parkways u vehicles, accommoda signalized intersection curbside, offset, and Shared Street Arterial or Collector Street Shared streets are sh speeds.
+Raised curbs Speeds are slow enor motor vehicles, and th activity is high and ver to significantly reduce slow traffic.
+Industrial Street Local, Collector, or Arterial Street Industrial streets supp needs of wholesale, c businesses and are ty to provide adequate to consideration.
+These accessible accommod higher on industrial st s are often places for recreational activities and leisure.
+These and inviting places to walk and bike to access neighborhood ls.
+Some design elements include stormwater management, fic calming elements, and bicycle lanes.

+ential streets are used primarily for local trips and are er vehicle and pedestrian volumes.
+These streets typically do wo travel lanes (one in each direction) and are not intended ne design of residential streets focuses on encouraging slow sis is on pedestrian safety, space for children to play, ample essible paths to neighborhood destinations.

+actor streets are through streets that traverse several nector streets typically have local transit routes and higher vehicle ntial streets.
+Depending on characteristics of the street and transit connectors are often good candidates for offset bus lanes.

+ed by a grand scale with long block lengths and specific urban is such as wide sidewalks lined with street trees and furnishings. ave a consistent design for the length of the corridor, often edians or green space and they connect important civic and ly four lane higher-speed roads, characterized by long, nes running parallel to open and green spaces.
+Many parkways ts, including continuous rows of trees and curbing adjacent to usually have fewer intersections, which is suitable for motor lating higher speeds due to the longer distances between ons.
+Both Boulevards and Parkways are good candidates for center-running bus lanes depending on demand for the curb.

+hared by people using all modes of transportation at slow s are excluded, and the sidewalk is blended with the roadway. bugh to allow for people who walk to intermingle with bicyclists, transit.
+Shared streets are usually in places where pedestrian ehicle volumes are significantly low.
+Shared streets are designed e traffic speeds using pedestrian volumes and other cues to port truck traffic and accommodate the loading and distribution construction, commercial, service, and food-processing ypically also arterials or collectors.
+Industrial streets need turning radii for trucks at intersections, a primary design streets usually feature light pedestrian traffic, but sidewalks and dations are still present.
+Traffic volumes and congestion may be treets compared to more pedestrian-oriented streets.